Our Favorite Children’s Books

 Amos and Boris by William Steig — a lovely story of friendship that speaks to issues about differences among people, remembering people (it’s a lovely present for a goodbye or lengthy separation), and finding friendships in the most unlikely places.
 It can lead to myriad conversations about remembering friends, solving problems, despair, and hope.

-Brandy Hall, Front Office Lead, Pleasant Hills
+Brandy Hall, Assistant Office Manager, Pleasant Hills

 Corduroy by Don Freeman.